Acne during pregnancy, what solutions?

 A few little rules

-We know, easier said than done, but rule #1: avoid touching your pimples .
+We know, it's easier said than done, but rule #1: avoid touching your pimples .
 In addition to increasing the proliferation of bacteria and increasing inflammation, you risk leaving acne scars on your face.

 Lifestyle